Musayyib07/Fire_Fighting_Robot/README.md

-# Fire_Fighting_Robot
-An autonomous **Fire Fighting Robot** built with **Arduino Uno**.
-It utilizes high-sensitivity flame sensors to detect fire, an L298N motor driver for mobility, and a servo-mounted DC water pump for targeted extinguishing.
-Designed to minimize human risk, this project demonstrates real-time sensor integration and automated emergency response.

 # Fire Fighting Robot using Arduino

 An autonomous, hardware-based mini-project designed to detect and extinguish localized fires.
 Built using an **Arduino Uno**, this robot navigates towards a fire source using flame sensors and deploys a localized water pump mechanism to put it out, minimizing human risk in hazardous environments.